 The season is upon us for indulgence, especially when it comes to food!
 Our Gluten Free Italian Polenta Cookies have just the right amount of crunch in every bite and are loaded with vanilla beans and fresh citrus zest.
 Honestly, these cookies have been a holiday favorite in our house for quite some time.
 They are great with tea or coffee, perfect for packing in the lunchbox, and are a real show stopper on a festive, dessert inspired cheese board!

-Italian Polenta Cookies are traditionally sandy in texture; sort of like a spritz cookie, but with a little added oomph from polenta mixed into the batter.
-I love the way the bits of polenta break between my teeth as I chew while the rest of the cookie sort of melts away.
+Italian Polenta Cookies are traditionally sandy in texture; sort of like a spritz cookie, but with a little added oomph from the polenta mixed into the batter.
+I love the way the polenta breaks between my teeth while the rest of the cookie sort of melts away.

-These cookies perfectly pair the flavors of vanilla and orange zest.
+This cookie has two major flavor components, vanilla and citrus.
 One doesn't really overpower the other they just work in harmony bouncing around your taste buds until they fade away.